 Rechargeable Battery Power SupplyThe low-impedance, internally located AGM rechargeable battery is capable of supplying 50 amperes of current, outperforming other types of batteries used in audio applications.
 The battery is conditioned and kept float-charged by a proprietary, uniquely designed rail balancing circuit, rather than use an "off the shelf" microprocessor based conditioning and monitoring circuit, which would introduce unwanted noise.
 Locating the battery inside the preamplifier chassis also insures that the battery is in the same electrical environment as the sensitive front-end circuitry, eliminating potential sources of noise pickup.
 The external charging supply is automatically disconnected when an input signal is detected.

-MechanicalAll connectors are the best available, professional quality Neutrik gold contact XLR, premium Switchcraft TRS and WBT gold contact helical conductor wide bandwidth RCA.
-Pushbutton actuated, sealed gold contact small signal relays are used to change gain settings (four different gain settings).
-A unique rear-panel (optionally on front panel) rotary balance trim control with a precision 2 dB range provides for fine cartridge channel balancing (the trim setting is not affected by the overall gain).
+MechanicalAll connectors are the best available, professional quality Neutrik gold contact XLR and WBT gold contact helical conductor wide bandwidth RCA (Model L / H).
+Pushbutton actuated, sealed gold contact small signal relays are used to change gain settings (four different gain settings, Seta Model L / H).
+A unique rear-panel rotary balance trim control with a precision 2 dB range provides for fine cartridge channel balancing (the trim setting is not affected by the overall gain).

-Seta Wide Bandwidth Direct Coupled Balanced Preamplifier Product Line
+Seta Ultra Wide Bandwidth Direct Coupled Balanced Preamplifier Product Line

-Seta NanoFully Balanced, Wide Bandwidth 3 MHz "Flat" + RIAA Phono Preamplifier with Monolithic, Low Noise Front-End; for Low Output Moving Coil Cartridges; Low Noise DC Power Supply Specifications
+Seta Piccola Mk2Fully Balanced, Ultra Wide Bandwidth 1 MHz "Flat" Phono Preamplifier for Moving Magnet and Low Output Moving Coil Cartridges; High Performance, Low Noise Internal AGM Battery Power Supply.
+Unbalanced RIAA Outputs on RCA Connectors.

 "CLASS A" RECOMMENDED COMPONENT (Editors' Top Picks - Phono Preamplifiers,